EvernodeXRPL/evernode-docs/docs/source/sdk/evernode/tutorials/custom-docker.md

 In summary, when you are creating your own Docker image, You'll have to modify files or entry points inside the Docker image.

 ## Let's create a sample Evernode instance with a customized Docker image.

+**Note that.
+In this tutorial, we'll keep the implementation to a very basic primitive level, for better understandability.
+The main goal of this tutorial is to guide you to come up with advanced solutions suitable for your product.**

 In this sample, the smart contract will write the last closed ledger sequence and hash it to a location where it's not been subjected to consensus.
 Then there will be a long-running process watching that file and it'll publish that file content to a webhook in each minute.